-- → Must have fire systems in accordance with International Maritime Organisation (IMO) requirements. - → Halon systems are still permitted, and halon can be purchased from the National Halon Bank or companies which hold a Halon Special Permit (HSP) and an Extinguishing Agent Trading Authorisation (EATA). - → Access to supplies of halon is limited and minimum quantities will only be provided for recharging gaseous fire suppression systems to ensure safe operation. - → Halon will not be supplied to vessels registered in non-Montreal Protocol signatory countries.
-A register can be viewed at www.dcceew.gov.au by searching for register of Montreal Protocol countries.
+- Must have fire systems in accordance with International Maritime Organisation (IMO) requirements. - Halon systems are still permitted, and halon can be purchased from the National Halon Bank or companies which hold a Halon Special Permit (HSP). - Access to supplies of halon is limited and minimum quantities will only be provided for recharging gaseous fire suppression systems to ensure safe operation. - Halon will not be supplied to vessels registered in non-Montreal Protocol signatory countries.
+A register can be viewed here.